 In 2019, Nest Consulting delivered 205 Mates & Dates workshops in the Greater Auckland area with bookings increasing to 264 workshops in 2020.
+Nest also frequently work in the disability sector.
 We believe that education is the best strategy to prevent sexual violence in our communities.

 Mates & Dates. is an ACC-funded nation wide initiative – The Mates and Dates programme was developed by experts in consultation with young people who were asked what they want to talk about and learn, with the aim of preventing sexual violence in communities.

 Mates & Dates runs from Yr 9 through to Yr 13, using five modules to develop skills on communicating, understanding consent, building healthy and respectful relationships and how to support each one another.
 Mates and Dates builds on knowledge from year to year, with specific activities and knowledge tailored for each year level.
 It supports the four underlying and interdependent concepts at the heart of the Health and Physical Education Learning area, targeted at levels 4-8 of The New Zealand Curriculum.

 Mates & Dates aims to teach young people how to: